cloudflare/cloudflare-docs/content/reference-architecture/architectures/security.md

 For more details on how these methods work, please refer to our [SASE reference architecture](/reference-architecture/architectures/sase/).

 #### User connectivity
 All the above methods are for connecting networks and applications to Cloudflare, and some users will be on devices connected directly to those networks.
 They might be in the corporate headquarters or working from a branch or retail location.
 However, many users are working from home, sitting in a coffee shop, or working on a plane.
 Cloudflare provides the following methods for connecting users to Cloudflare.
+This is the same concept of installing a VPN client on a user device, with the difference that the connection is made to our global network and not to your own VPN applicances.

 ##### Device agent
 For the best user experience and the greatest degree of access control, we recommend deploying our [device agent](/cloudflare-one/connections/connect-devices/warp/) to devices.
 Supported on Windows, macOS, Linux, iOS, and Android, the agent performs two main roles.
 First, it routes all traffic from the device to Cloudflare, allowing for access to all your existing connected private networks and applications.
 Second, the agent provides device posture information such as operating system version, encrypted storage status, and other details.
 This information is then associated with the authenticated user and can be used as part of access control policy.
 The agent can be installed manually, but most enterprises deploy it using their device management (MDM) software.